nadjano/longrnaseq/README.md

 ## Introduction

-**nf-core/longrnaseq** is a bioinformatics pipeline that processes plant long-read RNA sequencing data.
-The pipeline performs quality control, alignment, classification, contamination detection, and transcript quantification for long-read RNA-seq data from plant samples.
+**longrnaseq** is a bioinformatics pipeline that processes long-read RNA sequencing data.
+The pipeline performs quality control, alignment, classification, contamination detection, and transcript quantification for long-read RNA-seq data from multiple samples.

 The pipeline includes the following main steps: